Srickman312/Garter/README.md

 # Garter
 Welcome to Garter, a Google Snake Mod I'm working on.
-It's meant to eventually be the ultimate mod for everyone, but it isn't there just yet.
+It's meant to eventually be the ultimate mod for everything, but it isn't there just yet.

 ### How to Set Up:
 All you need to do is to paste the code in garter-snake.js into the console.
 You can also set the script below as a bookmark.
 Then, when you get into Google Snake, click the bookmark to load the mod.